hobodave/hobodave.github.com/_posts/2011-02-10-fixing-epel-primary-sqlite-database-not-found.markdown

 epel: [Errno 256] No more mirrors to try.
 {% endhighlight %}

 I tried repeatedly to clean the yum metadata and cache, even `yum clean all` a few times.
+The problem persisted.

 ### Troubleshooting ###